DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="getbuffer"></a>  CSimpleStringT::GetBuffer

-Retorna um ponteiro para o buffer de caracteres interno para o `CSimpleStringT` objeto.
+Retorna um ponteiro para o buffer `CSimpleStringT` de caracteres interno do objeto.

 ### <a name="syntax"></a>Sintaxe